 Test automation should not focus on new or changing features and areas.

 Repetitiveness is automation’s great advantage.
-Assuming the correct implementation of automated tests, we can be sure that necessary actions will be performed the same on each occasion.
-Moreover, unlike humans, these tests work constantly without breaks for coffee, sleep, or weekend rest. 😉 However, automated tests lack some elements that are needed to completely test an application, that is, intelligence, intuition, and imagination.
-Automation supplements manual tests but cannot replace, for example, exploration tests or a technique based on error guessing, based on the tester’s experience, both in the context of the tested product and the tools that were used to create it.
+Assuming the correct implementation of automated tests, we can ensure that necessary actions will be performed the same on each occasion.
+Moreover, unlike humans, these tests work constantly without breaks for coffee, sleep, or weekend rest. 😉 However, automated tests lack some elements needed to thoroughly test an application: intelligence, intuition, and imagination.
+Automation supplements manual tests but cannot replace, for example, exploration tests or a technique based on error guessing, based on the tester’s experience, both in the context of the tested product and the tools used to create it.